MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/send-updates-prompt-not-displayed.md

 search.appverid: MET150
 ms.date: 5/19/2022
 ---

 # "Send updates" prompt not displayed when updating meetings

 _Original KB number:_ &nbsp; 3197165

+> [!IMPORTANT]
+> In response to user feedback, we have reintroduced the "Send updates" prompt in the latest versions of Outlook for Windows.
+The information in this article does not apply to Microsoft 365 Current Channel users running Version 2305 (Build 16501.20000) or later.

-When a meeting organizer updates a meeting by adding or removing attendees, the following notifications are no longer displayed in Microsoft Outlook or Outlook on the web:
+When a meeting organizer updates a meeting by adding or removing attendees, the following notifications are no longer displayed in Microsoft Outlook:

 - Send updates only to added or deleted attendees.
 - Send updates to all attendees.